DonovanChan/Filemaker.tmbundle/README.md

 ## Introduction

-Provides syntax highlighting, code snippets, quick documentation reference and robust code generating commands.
-You can even interact directly with FileMaker Pro's clipboard from within this bundle.
+This is an adaptation of the TextMate Bundle for FileMaker Pro for use in Sublime Text 2.

+Provides syntax highlighting and code snippets.
+Other functionality relating to commands are not available for Sublime Text.

 This project was forked from a simpler version by Matt Petrowsky.
 His bundle was a simplification of the original bundle by Charles Ross.
 My version mostly adds to the commands.

-For more information, please see the help file.
-You can access that in the bundle menu or in the support folder.

-## Features

-* Tab triggers for FileMaker functions
-* Documentation for functions, script steps and error codes
-* Commands
-	* Manipulating/generating calculations
-	* Manipulating/generating FileMaker clipboard XML
-	* Extracting data from the DDR
-	* Extracting data from import.log files
-* Syntax highlighting
-	* FileMaker
-	* FileMaker Clipboard
-	* FileMaker Log
-* Code folding
-* Help section

 ## Installation